meszmate/manifest/README.md

 # Epic Games Manifest Parser
-Epic games is using .manifest files to download or update games
+Epic games is using manifest files to download or update games